business loans background image

 Is it a good idea to use my home as security for a business loan?

-• Make sure the loan is tied to a clear, realistic growth plan, not to covering ongoing losses.
+• The loan is tied to a clear and realistic growth plan

 Are online business lenders and alternative funders in South Africa safe to use?

-• Show clear pricing (interest + fees) before you accept
+• Show pricing and fees before you accept